 - voluntary sector, particularly organisations based in Wales

-Datasets are deposited at the UK Data Archive, to ensure that the results are widely accessible for research purposes.
+The latest data is deposited each autumn at the UK Data Archive, to ensure that the results are widely accessible for research purposes.
 Results are also linked with other datasets via secure research environments, for example the Secure Anonymised Information Linkage databank (SAIL) at Swansea University.
 Respondents are able to opt out of having their results linked if they wish.

 Strengths and limitations